Karuwa: Traditional uses

 Karuwa is required in various Nepalese rituals, events and festivals.
 It is used in various functions such as weddings, bratabandha, Pasni (celebration), etc.

 In Newari culture, karuwa is worshipped on the day of Mha Puja, alongside other household utensils and appliances.

 Major manufacturing places

 Most karuwas in Nepal are manufactured in the Palpa, Sankhuwasabha and Bhojpur districts.
 However, the industry has shrunk due to lack of demand.

 One of the biggest karuwas is found in Palpa district of Nepal and it is considered the biggest of its kind in world.
 The karuwa is installed outside the Tansen municipality office.
-The same district also have built the world's largest portable karuwa, which is cast in bronze and weighs 150 kg.
+The same district has also built the world's largest portable karuwa, which is cast in bronze and weighs 150 kg.